-This course parallels the Geometry Common Core Curriculum, however, students will cover the material in greater depth, and are exposed to advanced topics and enrichment topics.
+This course parallels the Geometry Next Generation Learning Standards Curriculum.
+However, students will cover the material in greater depth, and are exposed to advanced topics and enrichment topics.

-Prerequisites: Successful completion of Algebra 1 Common Core Course and successful completion of the Algebra Regents exam
+Prerequisites: Successful completion of Algebra 1 Common Core Course and successful completion of the Algebra Regents exam.
+It is strongly recommended that students have scored a minimum of 75% on the Algebra I Regents exam.

-Course Requirements: All tests, guizzes, assignments and NYS Geometry Regents Examination must be completed.
+Course Requirements: All tests, quizzes, assignments and NYS Geometry Regents Examination must be completed.